ManishPatla/ManishPatla/README.md

 👋 Hello!
-I'm Manish Patla, 2024 UnderGraduate :PES University
+I'm Manish Patla, PES University|2024

 👀 Final-year B.Tech student majoring in ECE with a fascination for VLSI, Embedded Systems, and Quantum Computation.
 Currently, I'm diving into emulating Quantum Computation using FPGAs.